 Don’t worry!
 You don’t have to do it within the Instagram app 😉

-With Sotrender, you can monitor your best Stories over a given period of time and check your basic stats.
+With Sotrender, you can monitor your best Stories over a given period of time and check your stats.

 … or sort all the Stories published in the selected time period by metrics such as: